 Vans Vs Converse Price

 The positive about rocking Vans and Converse in the gym is that their price points are fairly similar.
-For this article, I chose two of the most popular options worn from each company, the Vans Authentic and Converse Chuck Taylor All-Stars.
+For this article, I chose a few of the most popular Vans and Converse shoes that are used in the gym.

 - Heavy Weight Training